U.S. to push debt relief, Ukraine aid at G20 finance meeting in India

 The Treasury official said that the bank's evolution would be a major topic of discussion and that the entire department was focused on ensuring that multilateral development banks were "fit for purpose in the 21st century."

 The Treasury said Yellen will hold a news conference on Feb.
-23 and will hold bilateral meetings in Bengaluru with the finance ministers of India, Nirmala Sitharaman, and Britain, Jeremy Hunt.
+23 and will hold bilateral meetings in Bengaluru with the finance minister of India, Nirmala Sitharaman, and Britain's Chancellor of the Exchequer Jeremy Hunt.

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))